SSPENELOPE/StarWeatherAPI/readme.md

 - You can email me at SSPENELOPE23@gmail.com with any questions.
 If you find anything code breaking or have suggestions feel free to send that over as well

+### ChangeLog

+### 4/5/2023 :
+* Created a services folder embedded in the contorller to consume the 3rd party api used in this application.
+Will be implementing this logic into the single solution web application as well.

+* Created a new "WeatherController" to call on the 3rd party API service, Created a model to support grabbing the Lat and Lon which is the only data we needed from the first call

+* Created apiKey Model to retrieve and hold our apiKey, this was added to our program.cs as a Configuration.